-The thematic focus for the eZine will change in each academic year offering of PLAN 425.
-For the 2018/19 reboot of PLAN 425, the thematic focus is:
+The thematic focus for the eZine will change in each academic year offering of PLAN 425:

-This assignment requires students to investigate the physical/spatial “patterns” that give rise to the distinct qualities and characteristics of the neighbourhood.
-As students observe and document these patterns, they are also tasked to critically explore the macro forces and planning mechanisms that enable (or, for that matter, disenable) the emergence of such patterns.
+This assignment requires students to investigate the physical/spatial dimensions that give rise to the distinct qualities and characteristics of the neighbourhood.
+As students observe and document these dimensions, they are also tasked to critically explore the macro forces and planning mechanisms that enable (or, for that matter, disenable) the emergence of such dimensions.

 - Cultivate an intellectual curiosity for the urban built environment through self-directed inquiry, desktop research, and field observation.

 - Engage in critical thinking and analytical evaluation by identifying and unpacking the connections between urban theory, planning practice, and lived spaces.

 - Harness creativity through uninhibited research exploration and team collaboration.
 Develop essential communication skills, both visual and written.

 The eZine is a combination of individual work and team-based collaboration.
 The key deliverables of this assignment include the following: